Criminal Justice System

 The District Attorney’s office represents the People of the State of California.
 Prosecutors bring criminal charges against suspects in courts of law.
 The San Diego County District Attorney's Office has the responsibility and authority to investigate and prosecute all felonies in San Diego County.
 We also prosecute all misdemeanors in the county, except those committed in the City of San Diego.
 Under a long standing agreement, San Diego City employs its own attorneys who prosecute all misdemeanors in the city.

-Bonnie M. Dumanis is the elected District Attorney who oversees approximately 310 attorneys that work in the DA's office.
+Summer Stephan is the District Attorney who oversees approximately 310 attorneys that work in the DA's office.
 They are called Deputy District Attorneys (DDAs) or prosecutors.
 Helping prosecutors prepare their cases are District Attorney Investigators (DAIs) who are sworn peace officers.
 In order to become a DAI, a police officer must have at least four years of detective experience.
 There are about 180 DAIs employed by the District Attorney’s Bureau of Investigations.
 More than 700 other support personnel including paralegals, legal assistants and clerical staff contribute to the daily work of the office, which is the second largest in the state of California and the sixth largest in the nation.

 Before issuing a case, a DDA will review the facts with police investigators and sometimes meet with the victim of the crime.
 The DDA evaluates whether there is enough evidence to support the charges originally brought by police.
 If the evidence is convincing, the prosecutor will determine the final charges and compile an official list known as the complaint.